greenairways/GeoFS-OSM-Airport-Models/ContributionGuide.md

 - In the main program, click **File > Open OSM file**, and use the file explorer to find your OSM file.
 - Click **export as GLB** and choose the directory and file name, then click save.
 The file should show up in the directory you selected.

-## Step 3 - Importing the 3D model into Blender
+## STEP 3 - Importing into Blender
 > [!TIP]
 > If you don't have Blender, you can download it [here](https://www.blender.org/download/).
 - Open Blender.
 There are default objects there already, but you can remove them by clicking the 3D window, press [A], and then press [DELETE] on your keyboard.